Aberdeen: Early origins

-Wars of Scottish Independence
+Middle Ages and Renaissance

 During the Wars of Scottish Independence, Aberdeen was under English rule, so Robert the Bruce laid siege to Aberdeen Castle before destroying it in 1308, followed by executing the English garrison.
 The city was burned by Edward III of England in 1336, but was rebuilt and extended.
 The city was strongly fortified to prevent attacks by neighbouring lords, but the gates were removed by 1770.

 Aberdeen's medieval council registers survive from 1398 onwards and are exceptional for their quantity and continuity among surviving Scottish burgh records.
 The earliest eight volumes, from 1398 to 1511, have been included in the UNESCO UK Memory of the World Register, and have been edited in a digital edition.

+Robert Davidson, a wealthy merchant and pirate, served as Provost of Aberdeen from 1405 to 1408 and again from 1410.
+He led the three dozen burgesses who joined the army assembled by Alexander Stewart, Earl of Mar to oppose the forces of Donald of Islay, Lord of the Isles, and was killed at the Battle of Harlaw on 24 July 1411.

+In the 15th and 16th centuries the burgh council and craft guilds organised large processions and pageants during the religious festivals of Corpus Christi and Candlemas.
+The visit of Margaret Tudor, Queen of Scots, to the city in 1511 was commemorated in 'Blyth Aberdeane' by the court poet William Dunbar.

+Wars of the Three Kingdoms

 During the Wars of the Three Kingdoms of 1644 to 1647 the city was plundered by both sides.
-In 1644, it was taken and ransacked by Royalist troops after the Battle of Aberdeen and two years later it was stormed by a Royalist force under the command of the George Gordon, 2nd Marquis of Huntly.
-An outbreak of bubonic plague over 1687 and 1688 killed 8.5% of the population, adding to the economic and demographic damage caused by war.
+In 1644, it was taken and ransacked by Royalist troops after the Battle of Aberdeen and two years later it was stormed by a Royalist force under the command of the George Gordon, 2nd Marquess of Huntly.
+An outbreak of bubonic plague over 1647–1648 killed 8.5% of the population, adding to the economic and demographic damage caused by war.
 In the 18th century, a new Town Hall was built and the first social services appeared with the Aberdeen Infirmary at Woolmanhill in 1739 and the Aberdeen Lunatic Asylum in 1800.